matthias-reis/aithir.de/_content/storylines/the-bond.md

 anymore.
 It died.
 Ionic engines are running and electricity and life support within normal range."

-The Dublin drive was the facility that created the tunnel into Transspace.
+The Dublin drive was the facility that created the tunnel into Transspace and therefore the possibility to get home again.
+So the situation was concerning.

 "How about the comms?"